-Are you looking to teach English in China?
+Are you looking to teach English in China in 2019?
 Wondering if you need a TEFL to teach in China?
 Or perhaps you just want to know how to find a good ESL job?
 Below I’d like to share with you a simple 5-step process that will help you understand what qualifications you need, how to find a good ESL job in China and how to negotiate your teaching contract.
 Enjoy!

 Before I started teaching English in China, I had such a hard time finding helpful information.
 I didn’t want to use a recruiter but I also didn’t quite know whether or not the job I had been offered was a good one.